Annotum/Annotum/annotum-base/assets/main/less/README.txt

 It's not necessary to include this directory in production code.

 Note that only the main.less file should be compiled.
 The output path should be the css directory.

+---

+Files that should be compiled to CSS:
+	main.less
+Output directory:
+	css/